fleetdm/fleet/docs/01-Using-Fleet/FAQ.md

 - Use live query to `SELECT * FROM osquery_schedule` to check whether the query has been scheduled on the host.
 - Look at the status logs provided by osquery.
 In a standard configuration these are available on the filesystem of the Fleet server at the path configurable by [`--filesystem_status_log_file`](../02-Deploying/02-Configuration.md#filesystem_status_log_file).
 This defaults to `/tmp/osquery_status`.
 The host will output a status log each time it executes the query.

+## Why does the same query come back faster sometimes?

+Don't worry, this behavior is expected; it's part of how osquery works.

+Fleet and osquery work together by communicating with heartbeats, much like a new mother and her newborn.
+Depending on how close the next heartbeat is, Fleet might return results a few seconds faster or slower.
+>By the way, to get around a phenomena called the "thundering herd problem", these heartbeats aren't exactly the same number of seconds apart each time. osquery implements a "splay", a few ± milliseconds that are added to or subtracted from the heartbeat interval to prevent these thundering herds.
+This helps prevent situations where many thousands of devices might unnecessarily attempt to communicate with the Fleet server at exactly the same time.
+(If you've ever used Socket.io, a similar phenomena can occur with that tool's automatic WebSocket reconnects.)

 ## Why aren’t my live queries being logged?

 Live query results are never logged to the filesystem of the Fleet server.
 See [Where are my query results?](#where-are-my-query-results).